ngrok/ngrok-operator/README.md

 ## Installation

+> As of today, the ngrok Ingress Controller works only on ngrok accounts with the Pro subscription or above.
+If you would like to use the ngrok Ingress Controller with a free ngrok account, please [reach us out in our slack community](https://ngrok.com/slack) and we will be happy to help.

 The ngrok ingress controller is available as a helm chart.
 To add the ngrok helm chart repository, run:

 ```bash